wllm-rbnt/hack-lu-website/sponsoring/index.md

 #### Cybersecurity Week Gala and Awards Nights - Only

-- Package content: logos on printed matters during the CSWL Gala & Awards Night (24 OCT 2024), digital visibility accross all CSWL/CYBERSECURITY Luxembourg channels (cswl.lu, cybersecurity.lu, CyberAware Newsletter, social media), 6 free entrances to the CSWL Gala & Awards Night (24 OCT 2024) (increased visibility at 2 key information security community events in Luxembourg).
+- Package content: logos on printed matters during the CSWL Gala & Awards Night (24 OCT 2024), digital visibility accross all CSWL/CYBERSECURITY Luxembourg channels (cswl.lu, cybersecurity.lu, CyberAware Newsletter, social media), 6 free entrances to the CSWL Gala & Awards Night (24 October 2024).
 The sponsoring package is 5000 Euro.

 #### Cybersecurity Week Gala and Awards Nights - in addition to a hack.lu sponsoring package

-- Package content: chosen hack.lu sponsor package + CSWL Gala & Awards Night package advantage = increased visibility at 2 key information security community events in Luxembourg.
+- Package content: chosen hack.lu sponsor package + CSWL Gala & Awards Night package.
 The sponsoring package is 2500 Euro in addition to the hack.lu sponsoring package.

 # Contact